antonioortegajr/IDXBroker-GETs/README.md

 No prefered output (json or xml) is specified.

-Initial Offcial API docs with PHP examples: http://developers.idxbroker.com/getting-started-with-the-idx-broker-api/
+Initial Official API docs with PHP examples: http://developers.idxbroker.com/getting-started-with-the-idx-broker-api/

 You can also test at this un offcial API tester: http://idx-api-tester.herokuapp.com/